 - The original post is at least 3 times longer than the clip

-If a duplicate cannot adequately be considered an exact or reasonable replacement of the original, it should be *discarded.
+If a duplicate cannot adequately be considered an exact or reasonable replacement of the original, it should just be *discarded outright.

 Otherwise, instead of *discarding, privileged members may invoke *dupeof on a video that is a duplicate.
 This invocation will kill the dupe, transfer its votes to the original, and add the duplicate embed code as a backup to the original post.
 A duplicate video may have *dupeof invoked on even if it has been discarded, so such votes may still validly be transferred to the original video.